AntonioRedondo/ImageFeatureDetector/README.md

 ## Contribute!

-If you have an awesome pull request no matter whether it's a big or small change or bug, send it over!
+If you have an awesome pull request no matter whether it's a new feature or a bug, send it over!
 Your contribution to the computer vision community is priceless.